 Our New York lawyers worked to:

-• Work alongside U.S. corporate and tax advisers where needed.
+- Work alongside U.S. corporate and tax advisors where needed.

 That coordination between London and New York was essential.
 A strong E-2 case depends on a properly structured U.S. business, not just a well-prepared application.